Keeping track of your health is important no matter your age and fitness level. Prevention is always better than cure.

 Blood Pressure Companion is very straightforward and easy to use.

-All it does is it allows you to keep track of your blood pressure data in a tidy manner.
+It allows you to keep track of your blood pressure data in a tidy manner.

 You can also use it to track weight, share your data with other people, back it up to the cloud, create reminders, save snapshots, export the data to CSV, HTML, or PDF, and more.